-- Device Name a unique identifier for the Tenable.ot appliance. - Port Configuration shows how the ports on the device are configured.
-For more information on Port Configuration, see Installing the Tenable.ot Appliance > Step 4 - Setup Wizard > SCREEN 2 DEVICE - Device URL allows you to set the single URL from which the system can be accessed (FQDN).
+- Device Name a unique identifier for the Tenable.ot appliance. - Device URL allows you to set the single URL from which the system can be accessed (FQDN).

 Editing the Device URL is a critical change.
 The new FQDN will not be presented again.
 Failure to make note of the exact string will make the UI inaccessible.
 Please make sure to verify the resolution before proceeding.